 Average Daily Time On Pinterest

-Hill Holliday's independent consumer and business insights research group, ORIGIN, released a study last year that looked at the ways Gen Z (people born after 1994) use social networks.
-Based on their findings, the trend that sees social media use increasing year-after-year may not continue much further into the future.
+Hill Holliday's independent consumer and business insights research group, ORIGIN, released a study last year examining how Gen Z (people born after 1994) uses social networks.
+Based on their findings, the trend of social media use increasing yearly may not continue much further into the future.

 ORIGIN's study found that 64 percent of Gen-Zers had taken a break from one or more social networks.
 34 percent had completely quit social media.

-The majority of Gen-Zers reported they were stepping back from social media because they felt they wasted too much time using it, but negativity in the content, privacy concerns and commercialization were also huge factors.
+Most Gen-Zers reported they were stepping back from social media because they felt they wasted too much time using it, but negativity in the content, privacy concerns, and commercialization were also huge factors.

-If Gen Z's trends continue in future generations, social media may actually play less of a role in people's lives than it does today.
+If Gen Z's trends continue in future generations, social media may play less role in people's lives than today.
 It's odd to think that mega-platforms like Facebook and Instagram may be hitting their peak, but the data shows that could be the case.

-The most important takeaway from any set of social media statistics like these is that the social landscape is changing, constantly and rapidly.
-In 2020, people spend a lot of their time on social media.
-That will likely still be the case in 2021, 2022, and beyond but as we become more and more screen saturated, this trend of spending more and more time on social media might slow down and eventually reverse.
+The most important takeaway from any set of social media statistics like these is that the social media landscape is changing constantly and rapidly.
+In 2022, people spend a lot of their time on social media.
+That will likely still be the case in the next few years.
+Yet as we become more and more screen saturated, this trend of spending more and more time on social media might slow down and eventually reverse.

 However, no matter how you feel about social media, the numbers show it's a huge part of our lives, at least for now.